andersondomingues/orca-sim/README.md

 - URSA: https://github.com/andersondomingues/ursa
 - ORCA-MPSOC: https://github.com/andersondomingues/orca-mpsoc

-Software that can be used with both in RTL and ORCA-SIM simulations can be found in the following repository.
+Software that can be used with in both RTL and ORCA-SIM simulations can be found in the following repository.

 - ORCA-SOFTWARE-TOOLS: https://github.com/andersondomingues/orca-software-tools

 ## Quick Start

-1) Clone this repository
+1) Clone this repository.
+Use ``git clone https://github.com/andersondomingues/orca-sim --recurse-submodules``.
 2) Go to the root folder and type ``$make`` in the terminal (requires GCC version >= 7.x and Make)
 3) Run the simulator as ``./bin/single-core.exe <software-image>``, where softwa-image is the binary compiled for the HF-RiscV architecture.